uktrade/lite-permissions-finder-archive/docs/EXPORT.md

 }
 ```

-The response is fairly large, however there are a few properties of note which influence the users journey though this section.
+The response is fairly large, however there are a few properties of note which will influence the users journey though this section.
 * `technicalNotes` - If this property is non-null, then the Technical Notes page is able to be displayed
 * `additionalSpecifications` - If this property is non-null, then the Additional Specifications page is able to be displayed
 * `decontrols` - If this property is non-null, then the Decontrols page is able to be displayed

-The Decontrols, Technical Notes and Additional Specifications pages all display a yes/no question to the user, displaying
+The Decontrols, Technical Notes and Additional Specifications pages all display a yes/no question to the user, along side
-the information in the related property.
+the text in the relative property.
 Depending on the answer to this yes/no question, the user is either positively
-asserting that the control code either does or does not apply to them.
+asserting that the control code does or does not apply to them.
 If in the affirmatives (the control code applies
-to their good) then they are moved further through the process.
+to their good) then they are moved further through the `export` journey.
 If in the negative (the control code does not apply) then
-the user is thrown back to the list of results, as shown in an earlier section.
+the user is thrown back to the list of results.

 ### Item destination
-After finding a control code which applies to the export good, the user should then be on a page titled
+After finding a control code which applies to the export good, the user will now be on a page titled
 `Where is the final destination of your items?`.
 This page has a type-ahead selector over a list of countries and territories.
 This list is not baked into the permissions finder, but is provided by the
 [lite-country-service](https://github.com/uktrade/lite-country-service).
-This list is loaded on startup of the permissions
+This list is loaded at startup of the permissions
 finder and kept in a local cache, the following components provide this behavior:
 * `CountryServiceClient` (in [lite-play-common](https://github.com/uktrade/lite-play-common)) requests a list countries
 from [lite-country-service](https://github.com/uktrade/lite-country-service), this can be  configured to request a particular